afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 `cfdata_t`, `cfmat_t`, and `dofmap_t`.
 Don't do this!
 This is bad practice!
 I'm a crazy person!
 I would never use an obscure practice in a codebase with multiple authors.
+General purpose software should avoid using motifs only familiar to low-level C programmers to remain accessible to the users; a cryptic implementation won't be educational to an end user trying to learn more about the software design.
 I just really hate the C++ class system, but that's another discussion about language design.
+(My latest C++ code has a hacked vtable, too, for virtual template methods.)
 I really like the Julia type system, which is another motivator for switching.
-(My latest C++ code has a hacked vtable, too, for virtual template methods.)

 *Some* of the blame goes to my colleague [Jeff Johnson](https://github.com/jjphatt/polymec-dev/blob/master/core/sp_func.c), who may have been a bad influence on that.
+(He points out that this paradigm is indeed very common, to which I counter that, unlike us, most fellow scientists don't spend their free time reading the Linux kernel source for inspiration.)
 I jest; I thank him dearly for our discussions on code architecture for these types of packages.
 Cornflakes would have been much messier without his advice.

+## Acknowledgements

+Besides the excellent advice from Jeff mentioned above, there were a number of important inputs to my line of tought.
+The FEniCS project is a central inspiration to this work.
+My frequent discussions (or arguments) about DSLs with Daniel Driver, author of "Dan++", informed many design decisions to Cornflakes.
+I also acknowledge the inspiration of Per-Olof Persson, whose one line in lecture on Runge-Kuttas six years ago---"You just implement $\mathbf{u}$ as a pointer to data"---completely changed my view of what the right data structures should be.

+Development support for this language was provided while addressing the needs of multiple projects at Lawrence Berkeley National Lab, including those mentioned above.

 ## Future

+Cornflakes was designed as a new way to express parallelism, but I still haven't done it.
+A deprecated implementation is in the source code for OpenMP threading of `Assemble`.
-The hypergraph partitioning algorithm has been implemented and tested in another development code using PETSc, but hasn't made its way into cornflakes yet.
+The unstructured hypergraph partitioning algorithm has been implemented and tested in another development code using PETSc, but hasn't made its way into cornflakes yet.
-I am still debating on the major syltistic changes I discussed above before parallelizing cornflakes.
+I am still debating on the major type system changes I discussed above before parallelizing cornflakes.
+The popcorn specification should also be able to generate code for vectorized CPUs and GPUs quite easily.

+I will be soon adding a more complex example of a family of meshless methods (Moving Least Squares and the Reproducing Kernel Particle Method) to the cornflakes repository.
+I am also preparing an open source Peridynamics solver based on cornflakes to be released ahead of some upcoming conference presentations.

-I'll probably be rewriting it all in Julia.
+I'll probably be rewriting it all in Julia at some point.